What to Wear for Newborn Photos

 Family #4:

-Approach #2: Bold & Colorful
+Approach #2: Pops of Color & Pattern

 If you love vibrant, colorful newborn photos, start with one color or pattern you love and build your other outfits around that.
 I recommend choosing either Mom or Baby’s outfit first.
 Then, pair with solid complementary colors and textures for contrast.